hiro4bbh/rusty-sticker/README.md

 - Slow compilation (negligible, the optimized codes are amazing!!)

 Contrary to our first expectation, writing sticker in Rust is easier and succinct than doing in golang thanks to powerful syntax and type checks.
+We will prepare rustdoc, and consider unit tests in rustdoc (currently, we verify only the results on the real datasets as reported in the following sections).

 # Results
 We evaluate the performances against [sticker](https://github.com/hiro4bbh/sticker) in the same settings of there.